2019 Butler County Coroner's Report

-So in 2018 natural deaths decreased by 4 and cremation rates increased by 4, with overdoses going up, and vehicle fatalities decreasing.
-Suicide increased by 1 in 2018.
-The number of autopsies and toxicology went from 2 in 2017 to 6 in 2018.
+So, in 2019 natural deaths decreased by 3 and cremation rates increased by 7, with overdoses staying the same, and vehicle fatalities increasing.
+Suicide decreased to 0 in 2019.
+The number of autopsies and toxicology went from 6 in 2018 to 4 in 2019.

 For cremation to be done the coroner or deputy coroner has to sign the provisional of death report in which the county of death occurred.
 This is for the coroner’s office to be aware of the circumstances surrounding the death and to authorize the cremation.

-In 2018 the Butler County Coroner’s Office had its regular stated meeting with the child fatality review board.
+In 2019 the Butler County Coroner’s Office had its regular stated meeting with the child fatality review board.
 This board is set up to investigate any death that occurs in Butler County that is under the age of 18.
-This year we reviewed 1 death.
+This year no cases were reviewed.